Genentech was founded more than 40 years ago, in 1976, by the late venture capitalist Robert A. Swanson and the biochemist Dr. Herbert W. Boyer.

 In the early 1970s, Boyer and geneticist Stanley Cohen pioneered a new scientific field called recombinant DNA technology.
 Upon learning about this development, Swanson placed a call to Boyer and requested a meeting.
 Boyer agreed to give the young entrepreneur 10 minutes of his time.
 Swanson's enthusiasm for the technology and his faith in its commercial potential were contagious, and the meeting extended from 10 minutes to three hours; by its conclusion, Genentech was born.
 Though Swanson and Boyer faced skepticism from both the academic and business communities, they forged ahead with their idea.

-Herbert W. Boyer has served as a director of Genentech since he co-founded the company in 1976 with Robert A. Swanson, a venture capitalist.
+Herbert W. Boyer co-founded the company in 1976 with Robert A. Swanson, a venture capitalist.
 He also was a vice president of the company from 1976 to 1990.
 A biochemist and genetic engineer, Herb first demonstrated the usefulness of recombinant DNA technology to produce commercial medicines, which laid the groundwork for Genentech's development.

 In addition to his role at Genentech, Herb was a professor at the University of California, San Francisco and an investigator for the Howard Hughes Medical Institute.
 When Genentech was formed, he was teaching microbiology and working as a professor of biochemistry and biophysics at UCSF, as well as the director of the graduate program in genetics.